 - any form of discrimination, victimisation, harassment or bullying on the grounds of gender, pregnancy, martial or civil partnership status, gender reassignment, sexual orientation, race, colour, ethnic or national origins, religion or belief, disability or age;

 - any acts or omissions calculated or likely to bring the theatre into disrepute.

 The above list is a guide and is not exhaustive.

-Where an allegation of misconduct is made, a representative of our Board or playgoers committee may attempt to resolve the matter on an informal basis.
+Where an allegation of misconduct is made, a representative of our Board may attempt to resolve the matter on an informal basis.
 If the matter cannot be resolved on this basis, or is more serious, we will consider the following options;

 - oral warning – this will usually be issued for a first instance of misconduct;

 - first written warning – this will be issued if any form of misconduct is repeated within the relevant period after an oral warning has been issued and/or is sufficiently serious to warrant a first written warning;

 - final written warning – if your misconduct is sufficiently serious or where you repeat any form of misconduct within the relevant period after earlier warning(s), you will be issued with a final written warning which will inform you that any further misconduct may result in expulsion from BLT and/or termination of your membership;

 - expulsion – where misconduct amounts to gross misconduct or any further unacceptable conduct occurs within the relevant period after a final written warning has been issued, you may be expelled from BLT and/or your membership terminated.

 - When a warning is issued, you will be advised of the relevant period for which it will remain in force and will be taken into account in the event of further misconduct.

 - If we are contemplating expulsion and/or the termination of your membership, the following procedure will apply;

 - the Board will set out in writing the alleged misconduct and invite you to attend a meeting as soon as reasonably practicable to discuss the matter;